 Ease of Doing Business IndexTop 30 globally; ranks highly in cross-border trading and e-governance

-Portugal combines EU reach, global startup incentives, low costs, and high quality of lifeโ€”making it a smart, scalable choice for entrepreneurs ready to grow across Europe.
+Portugal combines EU reach, global startup incentives, low costs, and a quality of life that makes building a company feel less like a grind.
+For entrepreneurs ready to grow across Europe, this is a smart and scalable choice.

 Best Countries To Start A Business